saphanaacademy/powerweek2018/Exercise_08/Exercise_08.md

 	```
 	![](images/50.png)

-1. List the root directory with the command
+1. List the root directory with the command - nothing should be displayed and we will now upload some retraining data

 	```sh
 	cf sapml fs list
 	```

-	Nothing should be displayed - we will now upload some retraining data

 ### <a name="upload-training-data"></a>Upload training data